ykhokhulya/stm32-fw-cube/F4/Projects/STM324x9I_EVAL/Examples/CAN/CAN_LoopBack/readme.txt

 @par Example Description

-This example provides a description of how to set a communication with the CAN in loopback mode.
+How to set up a communication with the CAN in loopback mode.

-The CAN cell first performs a transmission and a reception of a standard data frame by polling at 175 Kbps.
+The CAN cell first performs a transmission and a reception of a standard data frame by polling at 1 MBit/s.
 The received frame is checked and some LEDs light up to indicate whether the communication was successful.

 STM32 Eval board's LEDs can be used to monitor the transfer status: